-Last week we killed: two roosters, twenty seven tomato plants, twenty four pepper plants and one mouse.
-We also have a fox or coyote stalking our hen house and rabbits have moved into our rose bushes sending the dogs wild.
+Last week we killed two roosters and before that we slaughtered pigs for the first time.
+It was very difficult.
 It’s been a chin up, suck it up, have a shot of whisky (or three) and move forward sort of time.

 All this animal activity has got me thinking a lot about farm animals and their roles in our lives and ours in theirs.
 We’ve experienced quite a lot in the past year when it comes to raising animals.
 Over the winter we have had numerous debates related to keeping animals with no firm decision to the question: should we be raising animals for meat?

 If we are going to continue to consume meat then yes.
 If we can stop eating meat then no. That is a pretty big decision to make.

 We started out a year ago completely bright eyed and naive when it came to raising livestock.
 I remember saying “they will have a great life until that one bad day”.
 I think I said this to every single person I have ever spoken to at least once.
 I believed it too.
 I also said things like “I wont’ get attached” and “I will be nice to them but they are FOOD” and “I promise not to name them”.
 I believed all of that too.

 In reality raising animals for meat and eggs has been far more emotionally complex than I imagined.
 It is quite a leap to go from purchasing store bought packages of meat to bringing home baby animals, raising them and killing them.
 Whatever your reasons are for raising your own animals, I think you should ready yourself for the feelings and the reality that come with this journey.